Uplift » Totaled Your Car In An Accident? Here’s What Happens Next…

 Settlement

-The insurer compensates you for the pre-accident value of the vehicle in the event that your car is totaled.
-It is important to note that this does not mean they will replace your car or that the value will absolutely be enough to buy a replacement vehicle.
+The insurer compensates you for the pre-accident value of the vehicle if your car is totaled.
+Note that this does not mean they will replace your car or that the value will be enough to buy a replacement vehicle.

-By accepting a settlement, you are essentially agreeing that the insurer will take possession of your totaled car.
+By accepting a settlement, you agree that the insurer will take possession of your totaled car.

 Potential Issues

 If your car is totaled and you are not at fault, various issues may arise.
-They are the following:
+These include the following:

-• Insurance companies don’t automatically give you a fair settlement.
+• Insurance companies do not automatically offer a fair settlement.
 Often, it takes an experienced personal injury attorney to help you win your case.
-If you have injuries in addition to property damage, you should always use a lawyer.
+If you have injuries in addition to property damage, you should always consult a lawyer.

-• Sometimes a car is totaled and it was purchased with a loan that has a greater outstanding amount than the insurer’s estimated value.
-This creates an issue.
-You might end up paying for the damaged car even though you were not at fault.
-Because the car’s destruction does not affect the loan agreement, the only solution to this issue would be to push for a higher vehicle estimate.
+• Sometimes, a totaled car was financed with a loan that has a greater outstanding balance than the insurer’s estimated value.
+This creates a situation where you might end up paying for the damaged car even though you were not at fault.
+Because the car’s destruction does not affect the loan agreement, one solution is to push for a higher vehicle estimate.

 Credit Card Icon